Balloon (2018 film): Critical reception

-Andre Petzer from epd Film says that though Michael Herbig takes dramaturgical liberties when he reduces the three escape attempts to two and condenses the long tinkering with the second balloon to six weeks, he manages to create very emotional moments.
+Andre Petzer from Epd Film says that though Michael Herbig takes dramaturgical liberties when he reduces the three escape attempts to two and condenses the long tinkering with the second balloon to six weeks, he manages to create very emotional moments.
 You can watch the filmmaker completely reinvent himself, says Petzer: "A director who uses the whole range of suspense cinema.
 And who succeeds in banging along until the last minute, even though the end is known.
-At the very end there is a bitter punchline.
+At the very end, there is a bitter punchline.
 When the refugees land in Upper Franconia, a Bavarian asks: 'How many are there still?'
 Suddenly the film is very close to today's refugee crisis.
 And makes it clear that it wasn't that long ago that Germans also fled because they saw no future."

 Karoline Meta Beisel writes less euphorically in the Süddeutsche Zeitung that the film is covered with a "soapy carpet of music like in the most beautiful private television event two-part", and that there is "a little too much of everything: too much music, too much pathos, too much drama".

 Balloon was given the rating of Particularly Valuable by the German Film and Media Assessment.
 The reasoning states: "Herbig stages the cat and mouse game between the Strelzyk family and the investigator Seidel like a crime thriller and especially towards the end with breathless tension.
 The music perfectly supports the drama of the situation, the setting, the equipment and the costumes leave no doubt about the high research effort and the attention to detail.
 The system of the GDR itself is shown with all its reprisals, but Herbig also finds fine nuances for the attitude of the citizens towards their homeland.
-That makes Balloon a highly exciting, precisely staged and differentiated film about the apparently unattainable desire for freedom – which came true."
+That makes Balloon a highly exciting, precisely staged and differentiated film about the unattainable desire for freedom – which came true."